Toni Soler: Western Pride

 In 2023, he moved to Western Pride in Queensland.
 He scored 3 goals in 14 games, with the club missing out on finals football on the final day of the regular season.

 Deren FC

-The year after, in 2023, Toni signed for Mongolian professional team Deren FC, who was the runner up in the Mongolian Premier League the previous two seasons, in an attempt from the team to capture the league title.
+The year after, in 2023, Toni signed for Mongolian professional team Deren FC, which was the runner-up in the Mongolian Premier League the previous two seasons, in an attempt from the team to capture the league title.

 In his first 2 games, Toni would score 1 goal and would give 2 assists, having an immediate impact on the team.